Uranus's influence on Neptune's exterior mean motion resonances: Simulating Neptune's resonances

 Figure~\ref{fig:psi} shows example $a$-$\psi$ evolution for $q=33$~au particles in and near the 2:1, 7:3, and 5:2 resonances in the circular restricted three-body problem with the Sun and Neptune as perturbers.
 The details of our methods and how these maps are generated are described in Section~\ref{ss:exploration}, but we briefly highlight here a few key features of Neptune's external resonances.
-In general, a particle in a $p$:$q$ external resonance will visit $q$ distinct resonant islands over a resonant cycle; so an N:2 resonant particle (such as the 5:2 particles in Figure~\ref{fig:psi}) trace out two islands, N:3 particles trace out three islands, and so on.
+In general, a particle in a $p$:$q$ external resonance will visit $q$ distinct resonant islands over a resonant cycle {($q$ orbital periods of the resonant particle)}; so N:2 resonant particles (such as the 5:2 particles in Figure~\ref{fig:psi}) trace out two islands, N:3 particles trace out three islands, and so on.
 Particles in external N:1 resonances follow this pattern in that individual particles trace out a single island, but the structure of these resonances is distinct in that there are three possible libration islands to choose from.
-These are the two so-called asymmetric islands centered on $\psi\sim90^\circ$ and $\psi\sim270^\circ$ (note in Figure~\ref{fig:psi} that these two islands are traced by distinct, differently colored particles) and the larger symmetric island centered on $\psi=180^\circ$.
+These are the two so-called asymmetric islands centered near $\psi\sim90^\circ$ and $\psi\sim270^\circ$\footnote{{The exact center of libration for the asymmetric islands of an N:1 resonance are eccentricity-dependent (see, e.g., \citealt{Nesvorny:2001}).}} (note in Figure~\ref{fig:psi} that these two islands are traced by distinct, differently colored particles) and the larger symmetric island centered on $\psi=180^\circ$.
 We refer the reader to \cite{Volk:2022} for additional details on the structure of these resonances.
 In our later maps of Neptune's resonances in various simulations, we examine how all of these resonant islands become stronger, weaker, or disappear entirely.

 In Section~\ref{ss:exploration}, we describe how the simplified three-body model shows that Neptune’s resonances should remain strong out to semimajor axes of several hundred au in the scattering population.
 We then expand our simulations to map Neptune's resonances under the influence of the other giant planets (following the methods described in \citealt{Volk:2022}) to show that the distant resonances become much weaker for scattering TNOs.
 In Section~\ref{ss:destabilization} we show that Uranus is primarily responsible for this weakening.
 In Section~\ref{ss:strengths} we describe how we quantify resonance strengths in our simulations and present the present-day strengths of Neptune's resonances in the scattering population.